DENT 7009B - Population Oral Health Research Thesis (Part B)

 Learning & Teaching Activities

 Learning & Teaching ModesThis course is one where independent research is undertaken under the guidance of a supervisor, with whom the student meets fortnightly across two semesters.
-Where a student has not previously acquired specific skills that support efficient research (e.g. search strategies, organising data) they will participate in appropriate workshops or online learning, early in their period of enrolment.
+Where a student has not previously acquired specific skills that support efficient research (eg search strategies, organising data) they will participate in appropriate workshops or online learning, early in their period of enrolment (ie in the first half of the first semester of a full-time enrolment).
 Students will be expected to communicate about their research project in a variety of modalities.

 If students have not already completed PUB HLTH 7300OL ‘Developing a research proposal’ as part of their coursework, they will have access to it to support the development of their research proposal and literature review.
-Students will have access to courses and workshops as required throughout the semester to support student their learning and development of research skills including oral presentation skills.
+Workshops scheduled at key stages throughout the semester will support student learning and development of research skills including oral presentation skills.